All full-time students are required to complete a health history via the Lyon College Health and Wellness Portal.

 Meningococcal Meningitis is a rare but potentially dangerous illness.
 Although the risk of contracting this disease is low for the general population, there is a greater potential risk of outbreaks for college-aged students due to a prevalence of risk factors that are often part of campus life.
 These risk factors include residence hall living, active and passive smoking, bar patronage, and alcohol consumption.
 As a preventative measure, the Office of Health and Wellness recommends students check with their health care providers for further information about available vaccines or contact health and wellness at 870.307.7425.

-Arkansas State Law requires all incoming students who receive instruction in a room with other students and were born in countries where tuberculosis (TB) is endemic to be screened in the U.S. or Canada at least six months prior or 45 days after enrollment.
+Arkansas State Law requires all incoming students who receive instruction in a room with other students and were born in countries where tuberculosis (TB) is endemic to be screened in the U.S. or Canada at least six months prior to the beginning of the semester.

 A student who has findings consistent with TB exposure must undergo additional evaluation and/or treatment.
 The student is responsible for any costs associated with this testing, additional evaluation, and/or treatment.

-If you have a current TB certificate, you may mail or fax it to the Health and Wellness Office.
-If you were born in a foreign country that is NOT listed below, you will need to have a TB screening test within 45 days of your first day of class.
+If you have a current TB certificate, you may mail or fax it to the Health and Wellness Office at:

 Office of Health and Wellness